log-ghj/log-ghj.github.io/_pages/about.md

 </details>
 <br>

-**The Rise of Health Economics: Transforming the Landscape of Economic Research** (with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)
+**The Rise of Health Economics: Transforming the Landscape of Economic Research** (with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann) Revise and Resubmit at Health Economics

 **The Effect of a Vacancy Ban on German Housing Markets** (with Jakob Gutschlhofer)